(Thank you to Ruptly channel at YouTube)

 William Bowles - Online since 1979

-Real News and Updates about Syria
+News and Analyses about Syria

 The News That Matters about the Nuclear Industry Fukushima Chernobyl Mayak Three Mile Island Atomic Testing Radiation Isotope